If you're looking for a quiet pond not far from town but also in a wilderness setting, you can't beat Hoel Pond.

-But with the variety below the surface, you don’t know what might be on the end of the line – lake trout are also abundant here, along with largemouth and smallmouth bass and a variety of panfish.
+With the variety below the surface, you don’t know what might be on the end of the line – lake trout are abundant here, along with largemouth and smallmouth bass and a variety of panfish.

-But get your fishing done before it freezes; ice fishing is not allowed on Hoel Pond.
+Be sure to get your fishing in before it freezes; ice fishing is not allowed on Hoel Pond.

-This can be very big water and can produce some very big waves.
-Motorboats are allowed by shore owners.
-No motorboat use by visitors.
+- Type of water: this can be very big water and can produce some very big waves.